communitiesuk/funding-service-design-history/app/data-first-approach.md

 ---
 layout: post
-title: APP4.
-We supported fund teams to take a 'data first' approach to building out their application forms.
+title: We supported fund teams to take a 'data first' approach to building out their application forms.
-description: ///DRAFTING/// Data-first questions resulted in a more efficient application and assessment process.
+description: Data-first questions resulted in a more efficient application and assessment process.
 date: 2023-10-11
 author: Martin Wright
 tags: ['learn', 'pre-award']
+users: ['fund policy']
 ---

 ## The problem